People

 Trustee: Eric Yeo

-Outside of his 9-5, he volunteers for the two causes close to his heart - education and youth.
+Outside of his 9-5, he volunteers his spare time for the two causes close to his heart - education and youth.
 He was the Funding Manager for Empower Youth Trust and volunteered for Radio Lollipop at the Auckland Starship Hospital.

 Volunteer Stories